ValerioLembo/TheDiaTo_v1.0/README.md

    - met: if set to 1, the program will compute the MEP with the indirect method, if set to 2 with the direct method, if set to 3, both methods will be computed and compared with each other;
+   - evap: if set to 1, evaporation flux is computed from the latent heat fluxes, if set to 2 the field containing the evaporation flux must be provided (this last option shall be preferred, because it gives a more accurate estimate of the water mass budget);

 4: Run the tool by typing: 'python thermodyn_diagnostics.py'.
 Global metrics and additional information is printed out in the log file indicated by the